 Observers on both sides are watching this case for its potential impact on medical malpractice law.
 Supporters of the hospital have argued that the Williams interpretation of the statute would force doctors and hospitals to admit nearly everyone rather than face liability for their decision not to admit.
 The Williams family, however, believes that a health care provider must act reasonably and should be held responsible when it is clear that a person needs psychiatric care and needed to be admitted.

 A decision from the Maryland Supreme Court is expected within the next six months.
 If you or your family has been injured by medical malpractice, you deserve experienced legal representation who will fight for your rights.
-Contact Goldberg Finnegan and learn more about your legal options today.
+Contact the Silver Spring personal injury lawyers at Goldberg Finnegan and learn more about your legal options today.